angarsky/diveintopython/learn/modules/libraries.md

 ## Python Libraries

-Python libraries are pre-written codes and functions that offer a vast range of features and functionalities that can be added to Python programs.
-They are crucial components of Python programming and are available in the Python Package Index (PyPI), which currently has over 220,000 libraries.
+Python libraries are crucial components of Python programming and are available in the Python Package Index (PyPI), which currently has over 220,000 libraries.

 ### Installing Python Libraries